RealIvyWong/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-I am Yingjing Huang (Ivy Wong), a M.A. student in Geographic Information Science (GIS) at the [School of Resource and Environmental Sciences](http://sres.whu.edu.cn/) , Wuhan University, supervised by [Dr. Teng Fei](http://faculty.whu.edu.cn/show.jsp?n=Fei%20Teng&lang=cn).
+I am Yingjing Huang (Ivy Wong), a doctoral student in Geographic Information Science at Peking University.
+I got master's degree from  the [School of Resource and Environmental Sciences](http://sres.whu.edu.cn/) , Wuhan University, supervised by [Dr. Teng Fei](http://faculty.whu.edu.cn/show.jsp?n=Fei%20Teng&lang=cn).
 I got bachelor's degree from the Department of Geographic Science, [School of Resource and Environmental Sciences](http://sres.whu.edu.cn/) , Wuhan University.

 Meanwhile, I write some code out of interest including machine learning, front end, and so on.
 More info can be found in my [GitHub](https://github.com/RealIvyWong).